Error in the Euclidean Preference Model: Three Questions

 Consider each set of $d+2$ sub-preferences (corresponding to each combination and circular permutation of $d+2$ alternatives) that could form the circular pathology.
 We must ban one of these $d+2$ sub-preferences.
 Without loss of generality, we choose to ban the sub-preference that ranks most highly the alternative with the minimum index.
 For example, of the set of sub-preferences

 we would ban the third sub-preference.
+The reason that this convention can be used without loss of generality is that we only care about the minimum number of sub-preferences that must be banned, and this convention is precise in that it targets exactly that minimum number.
+(Any other convention that had the same property could equally be used.)

 With this convention, the proportion of preferences that are banned is equal to the probability of the event $\CircPref$ that a random preference over the alternatives $a_1,\dots,a_A$ ``positions a low index alternative sufficiently near the top''.
 More precisely,

-where $\Index{n}{m}$ is the event that a random permutation of the alternatives $a_1,\dots,a_A$ positions $a_n$ within the first $A-d-n$ positions of the permutation.
-If (and only if) $\CircPref$ occurs, then there is a low-index alternative ranked sufficiently highly to ensure that there will be enough high-index alternatives ranked below it to induce at least one of the banned sub-preferences.
+where $\Index{n}$ is the event that a random permutation of the alternatives $a_1,\dots,a_A$ positions $a_n$ within the first $A-d-n$ positions of the permutation.
+If (and only if) $\CircPref$ occurs, there will be a low-index alternative ranked sufficiently highly to ensure that there are enough high-index alternatives ranked below it to induce at least one of the banned sub-preferences.

 It now remains to compute $\P(\CircPref)$.
 There is no closed form expression, but it can be written down using a recursive formula that corresponds to repeated application of the law of total probability.
-Specifically, if $M=A-d$, then
+Specifically,

 where the conditional probability is defined recursively, as follows.
-For $N<M-2$,
+For $N<A-d-2$,

-and for $N=M-2$,
+and for $N=A-d-2$,

 The above expressions look a bit intimidating but the basic idea---the law of total probability---is quite simple.
 We compute the probability that $a_1$ is in the top $A-d-1$ positions, or if not, that $a_2$ is in the top $A-d-2$ positions, or if not, that $a_3$ is in the top $A-d-3$ positions, and so on.
 The relevant probabilities are analytically simple to compute.
-Explicitly,
+Explicitly, for $N \leq A-d-2$,

-The second equality comes from a combinatorial argument: for both the numerator and the denominator, write out how many alternatives are ``available'' to populate each position in the permutation, given the conditioning constraints, and multiply them together. \end{proof}
+The second equality comes from a combinatorial argument: to deduce the falling factorial in both the numerator and the denominator, write out how many alternatives are ``available'' to populate each position in the permutation given the conditioning constraints, and multiply them together. \end{proof}

+How small is $\hat{\MaxPref}$, in real terms?
+Figure \ref{fig:circulant-preferences} plots $\hat{\MaxPref}/A!$ for a variety of values of $d$ and $A$.
+In most cases, only a small proportion of preferences can be simultaneously represented, and it is only as $d$ nears $A$ that the proportion increases.
+So how much error should we expect when approximating such preferences in a Euclidean preference model?